Research · CHEN Junhao

 The Intergenerational Effect of Malaria Eradication

-Using a cohort DID design and exploiting regional variation in malaria endemicity, we investigate whether parents’ exposure to malaria eradication program affects the health and labor market outcomes of their children.
+Using a cohort DID design and exploiting regional variation in malaria endemicity, we investigate whether parents’ exposure to malaria eradication programs affects the health and labor market outcomes of their children.
 We find zero effect in India and other countries.
-We document an educational benefit for children who are themselves exposed to malaria eradication in China.
+We document an educational benefit for children who were themselves exposed to malaria eradication in China.

 MalariaChina